Stability and instability of Navier boundary layers: Nonlinear instability

 when $|k|\leq \rho'$ small enough.
 So $S$ is a contracting endomorphism of $E(k)$.

 Let $U_{\infty}(k)\in E(k)$ be a solution of $\partial U=A_{\infty}(k)U$.
 By the Duhamel formula, a bounded solution of the equation $\partial U = AU$ is a fixed point of the affine transform $\tilde{S}=S+U_{\infty}$; thanks to (\ref{415}), Picard's fixed point theorem allows us to conclude that such a solution $U$ exists in $E(k)$.
 Finally, we must uniformly bound $\norme{E(k)}{U}$.
-Choosing $U_{\infty}(k)=(e^{-|k|y},-|k|e^{-|k|y})$, the decreasing eigenfunction of $U_{\infty}$, (\ref{415}) gives us the wanted bound.
+Choosing $U_{\infty}(k)=(e^{-|k|y},-|k|e^{-|k|y})$, the decreasing eigenfunction of $A_{\infty}$, (\ref{415}) gives us the wanted bound.

 The end of the proof is the same as in \cite{RT1}; we provide it for completeness.
-Note that for $k\neq 0$, $I-P(k,z)$ is the projection on the subspace of solutions that go to 0 when $y\rightarrow+\infty$; let us define $Q(k,z)$ the projection on the subspace of solutions such that the first component vanishes at $y=0$.
-As the linearised Euler equation does not have an eigenvalue with real part $\gamma_{0}$, necessarily
+Note that for $k\neq 0$, $I-P(k,z): f \mapsto [y\mapsto (I-P(k,z;y))f(y)]$ is the projection on the subspace of solutions that go to 0 when $y\rightarrow+\infty$; let us define $Q(k,z)$ the projection on the subspace of solutions of which the first component vanishes at $y=0$.
+As the linearised Euler equation does not have an eigenvalue with real part $\gamma_{0}$, necessarily we have